-ATLAS has calculated our CO2 footprint from flights for each of the last 3 financial years, is summarised in the tables below.
+ATLAS calculates its CO2 footprint which is summarised in the tables below.

-ATLAS also offset its carbon emissions each year since 2019 through the UN climate change secretariat.
+ATLAS has offset its carbon emissions each year since 2019 through the UN Climate Change Secretariat.

 Finally, ATLAS provides staff with office spaces which provide work shower facilities to encourage staff to walk, run or cycle to work.